arnobt78/SwoleNormous-GymFit-ReactVite-WebApp/README.md

 Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.

-To install all dependences, run this command from your project folder: `npm install`
+To install all dependencies, run this command from your project folder: `npm install`

 ## To Install NodeJS

-Make sure you have NodeJS installed in your machine first, The installation instructions are here: https://nodejs.org/en/
+Make sure you have NodeJS installed on your machine first, The installation instructions are here: https://nodejs.org/en/

 ## To Create TailwindCSS React Vite Project